 4. Use employees as champions

 Some policy and procedural changes have major implications for the entire company… or just specific sections of it.
-Tap into the leadership resources within your team and appoint passionate employees with a solid understanding of the changes to be a “champions” among their peers who can advocate the importance of the changes and also assist others to implement them.
+A good way to communicate a new policy to employees is by tapping into the leadership resources within your team and appointing passionate employees with a solid understanding of the changes to be a “champions” among their peers who can advocate the importance of the changes and also assist others to implement them.

 Employees are more likely to successfully “buy in” to change when it is being championed by a colleague they respect and trust.